AB-829 Arctic Winter Ecology (10 ECTS)

 Learning activities

-The course extends over 6-7 weeks, including compulsory safety training.
-Initially, students attend one week of compulsory Arctic survival and safety training (AS-101).
+The course extends over 6 weeks.
+In forefront of the course, there will be one week of compulsory safety training, Arctic survival and safety training (AS-101).

 AB-829 is run in combination with AB-329 (MSc-equivalent of the course).

-Prior to arrival at Svalbard students must read primary literature that has been sent to them in advance, and they must prepare for seminars (approximately one week of full-time study).
+Prior to arrival on Svalbard students are expected to read primary literature that has been sent to them in advance, (approximately half a week of full-time study).
 After arrival at UNIS, the course extends over 6-7 intensive weeks including compulsory safety training.
 See “Academic content” for an overview of the learning activities.

 Summary